MichaelWest299/mw_form/README.md

 ###mw_app.submitHandler
 #####Main private methods
-- \_preventEnterSubmit() - Fixes a bug where a user could end form by pressing the enter key
+- \_preventEnterSubmit() stops the user from ending the form by pressing the enter key
-- \_createJsonOnSubmission() - Uses serializeObject to transform final form input into a JSON object, this is logged to console, but could be grabbed by an API.
+- \_createJsonOnSubmission() uses serializeObject to transform final form input into a JSON object, this is logged to console, but could be grabbed by an API.

 #####[License](LICENSE)